 The Science of Coffee Brewing

 TDS, brew strength, water chemistry, extraction yield.
 Breaking down the numbers and learning how to use calculations and measurement tools to understand your coffee’s unique characteristics can be a challenge.
-We are here to help you easily use these tools.
+We are here to help you easily use these tools and help understand how data like this translates to great flavor.

 Describing the Sensory Experience